lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.18 Calviola Temple Cleared ~ No.19 Before arriving at Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-This event occurs if you try to leave Calviola through the northern exit with lens.
+This event occurs if you try to leave Calviola through the northern exit with some lens on you.
 A boy bumps into Stahn and the others.
 Rutee immediately recognizes him as a lens pickpocket and presses him for answers.
-After a heated exchange, the boy eventually runs off with your lens. (?)
+After a heated exchange, the boy eventually runs off with your some of your lens.(Quantity wasnt checked for how much he steals but it's not a lot probably)